MoonBlvd/tad-IROS2019/README.md

 ## Updates

 :boom: **May 19th 2020**: [Our new Detection of Traffic Anomaly (DoTA) dataset is available here](https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly)!
-DoTA can be considered an extention of A3D, which provides more videos (4677 raw videos!) and annotations (anomaly types, anomaly objects, and track ids).
+DoTA can be considered an extention of A3D, which provides more videos (4677 raw videos) and annotations (anomaly types, anomaly objects, and tracking ids).

 DoTA also provides more benchmarks in driving videos, such as anomaly detection, action recognition, and online action detection.
 The corresponding paper can be found [here](https://arxiv.org/pdf/2004.03044.pdf).

 ## Introduction
 This repo contains the A3D dataset and the code for our [IROS2019 paper](https://arxiv.org/pdf/1903.00618.pdf) on unsupervised traffic accident detection.

-This code also contains an improved PyTorch implementation for our ICRA paper [*Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems*](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
+This code also contains an improved PyTorch implementation for our ICRA paper [Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
 The original project repo is https://github.com/MoonBlvd/fvl-ICRA2019.

 <img src="figures/teaser.png" width="400">

 ## Requirements
 To run the code on feature-ready HEV-I dataset or dataset prepared in HEV-I style:

-	cuda9.0 or newer
+	cuda 9.0 or newer
 	pytorch 1.0
 	torchsummaryX
 	tensorboardX

 ## Train and test
-Note that we apply a FOL and ego-motion prediction model to do unsupervised anomaly detection.
+Note that we apply a FOL and ego-motion prediction model for unsupervised anomaly detection.
 Thus, the model is only trained for FOL and ego-motion prediction on normal driving datasets.
-In the paper, we used HEV-I as the training data.
+In the paper, we used HEV-I as our training data.

 ### Train
 The training script and a config file template are provided.
 We first train the ego motion predictor and then train the FOL and ego motion predictor jointly:

 	python train_ego_pred.py --load_config config/fol_ego_train.yaml
 	python train_fol.py --load_config config/fol_ego_train.yaml

-### Run FOL on test set and then Anomaly Detection
+### Test FOL and anomaly detection
-For evaluation purpose, we firstly run our fol_ego model on test dataset, e.g. A3D, to generate all predictions
+For evaluation purpose, we first run our fol_ego model on test dataset, e.g. A3D, to generate all predictions

 	python run_fol_for_AD.py --load_config config/test_A3D.yaml

 This will save one ```.pkl``` file for each video clip.
-Then we can use the saved predictions to calculate anomaly detection metrics.
+Then, we can use the saved predictions to calculate anomaly detection metrics.
 The following command will print results similar to the paper.

 	python run_AD.py --load_config config/test_A3D.yaml

 The only anomaly detection script is not provided, but the users are free to write another script to do FOL and anomaly detection online.

 ## Dataset and features

 ### A3D dataset
 The A3D dataset contains videos from YouTube and a ```.pkl``` file including human annotated video start/end times and anomaly start/end times.
-We provide scripts and url files to download the videos and run pre-process to get the same images we used in the paper.
+We provide scripts and url files to download the videos.
+Running the pre-process script will get the same frames we used in the paper.

 Download the videos from YouTube:

 	python datasets/A3D_download.py --download_dir VIDEO_DIR --url_file datasets/A3D_urls.txt

-Then convert the videos to images in 10Hz:
+Then convert the videos to frames in 10Hz:

 	python scripts/video2frames.py -v VIDEO_DIR -f 10 -o IMAGE_DIR -e jpg